Modelling the T-72 family by Simon Barnes

 T-72M4

-This is a T-72A mounting the same DYNA ERA as the M2 version, The Czech vehicle doesn't have the externally mounted 20mm/30mm cannons of the M2.
-The M4 also has various sights and electronic fire control upgrades from various sources, of note is the larges panoramic sight just in front of the commanders cupola and the new large gunners sight, The M 4 also has a Magnetic Mine neutralization devices fitted to the glacis.
-Another major change is the engine deck, the M4 mounts a new 1,000 HP engine developed by the UK firm Perkins, this has changed the louver layout of the rear deck, as yet I have not seen a clear picture of it.
+This is a T-72A mounting the same DYNA ERA as the M2 version.
+The Czech vehicle doesn't have the externally mounted 20mm/30mm cannons of the M2.
+The M4 also has various sights and electronic fire control upgrades from various sources.
+Of note is the large panoramic sight just in front of the commander's cupola and the new large gunners sight.
+The M4 also has magnetic mine neutralization devices fitted to the glacis.
+Another major change is the engine deck.
+The M4 mounts a new 1,000 HP engine developed by the UK firm Perkins.
+This has changed the louver layout of the rear deck.
+As yet I have not seen a clear picture of it.

 T-72M4